OneOfEleven/Si5351-I2C-data-decoder/README.md

 Then just load that text file into this software.
-You can then single step through the captured data (select any line in the left list) to see what the exact PLL frequency is and CLK output states/frequencies are with each step - wonderful for debugging code or reverse engineering someone else's unit (such as laser range measuring units).
+You can then single step through the captured data (select any line in the left list) to see what the exact PLL frequencies and CLK output states/frequencies are with each step - wonderful for debugging code or reverse engineering someone else's unit (such as laser range measuring units).